With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 If you’re willing to do small tasks on a regular basis, Fiverr may be one of the passive income apps to check out.

 Sites like Fiverr allow users to offer services to customers at a standard price.
 When customers search the large site and find your services, you complete the work and get paid.

-The trick to making passive income with Fiverr is to sell tasks that can be easily repeated with minimal effort.
+The trick to make passive income and start earning with Fiverr is to sell tasks that can be easily repeated with minimal effort.

 If it’s your job to pick up groceries for your roommates, family, or significant other, why not make a little extra when you take those trips to the store?